SalesforceCommerceCloud/sfcc-ci/README.md

 The Salesforce Commerce Cloud CLI is a command line interface (CLI) for Salesforce Commerce Cloud.
 It can be used to facilitate deployment and continuous integration practices using Salesforce Commerce Cloud instances.

-The CLI can be used from any machine either locally or from build tools, like Jenkins, Travis CI, Bitbucket Pipelines etc.
+The CLI can be used from any machine either locally or from build tools, like Jenkins, Travis CI, Bitbucket Pipelines, Heroku CI etc.

-Along with the CLI there is a JavaScript API which can be used to integrate with higher level applications on Node.js.
+In addition to the CLI a basic JavaScript API is included which can be used to integrate with higher level applications on Node.js.

 # License #